nCoda/lychee/description.rst

       or as a pointing element (like ``<tupletSpan>``) must use the pointing version
     - spanner elements must be sibling elements to the element indicated by its @startid attribute, and the spanner must precede the @startid element
+    - the @plist attribute must include all child elements, not just immediate children (so in a nested tuplet, the highest-level <tupletSpan> will have in its @plist all of the notes/rests in that and all contained <tupletSpan> elements
     - collectively, these restrictions eliminate the need for a multiple-pass parser
 - @n attributes:
     - for containers that require an @n attribute, the values must be enumerated from 1, incremented